July 15-19, July 29 - August 2 or August 5 - 9, 2019

 The Drexel University Materials Science & Engineering Summer Institute will give aspiring scientists and engineers the chance to learn about how atomic elements arrange themselves to form the materials that are all around us.
 Furthermore, the Summer Institute will emphasize how variables in processing of materials determine physical, mechanical, electrical and thermal properties.

 Through hands-on science and engineering activities, students will gain an understanding of how materials impact the fields of energy, biotechnology, electronics,

 and 3D-printing of composites.
 Sustainability and nanotechnology will be a theme woven through all of the modules.
 The learning environment will include work in the Innovation Studio, a materials science and engineering laboratory, and the Centralized Research Facility with includes advanced microscopy equipment.
 The week will culminate with presentations in which students will discuss their results from group projects.
 The roles of nanotechnology and sustainability in each of these areas will be emphasized.

 $795 includes lunch as well as all educational and laboratory supplies.

 Housing is handled separately with two options being available.
 Please contact the respective organization for cost and additional details:

 - During any session, students 18 and older or those accompanied by an adult can stay in a Drexel University dormitory.

-- During the first two sessions (July 16-20 or July 23-27), housing is available through Julian Krinsky Residential Services for students ages 14-18.
+- During the first two sessions (July 15-19 and July 29 - August 2), housing is available through Julian Krinsky Residential Services for students ages 14-18.